StackExchange/dnscontrol/docs/typescript.md

 While DNSControl does not support TypeScript syntax in `dnsconfig.js`, you can still use TypeScript’s features in editors which support it.

-If you’re using VS Code (or another editor that supports TypeScript), you should now be able to see the type information in your `dnsconfig.js` file as you type.
+If you’re using Visual Studio Code (or another editor that supports TypeScript), you should now be able to see the type information in your `dnsconfig.js` file as you type.
 Hover over record names to read their documentation without having to open the website!